"Congrats": GH reacts as hairstylist gets recognised by GWR

 GH Hairdresser Sets Record For The Most Heads Of Hair Locked In 8 Hours, Reactions From Ghanaians

-- A Ghanaian hairdresser has officially been recognised by the Guinness World Records after recording The Nost Heads Of Hair Locked In 8 Hours
+- A Ghanaian hairdresser, Chelsea-Abigail Owusu Ansah, has officially been recognised by the Guinness World Records after recording The Most Heads Of Hair Locked In 8 Hours

 - The prolific hairdresser locked 27 heads of hair in record time, an achievement she attained on March 6 2024, at Ashongman Estate in Accra, Ghana

-- Many Ghanaians have expressed happiness over the achievement, sharing their congratulations in her Instagram comments section
+- Many Ghanaians have expressed happiness over the achievement, sharing their congratulations in Chelsea Abigail's Instagram comments section

 Chelsea-Abigail Owusu Ansah, a hairdresser from Accra, Ghana, set a new Guinness World Record by locking 27 heads of hair in eight hours.
 The record was achieved on March 6, 2024, at Ashongman Estate in Accra.